savinduekanayake/PopCritic/README.md

 PopCritic is a movie review website which is focussed on various aspects of films and help people find the best film to watch next.

+* This is a modified version of the original website.

 [popcritic.web.app](https://popcritic.web.app)

 ## Overview